samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 #### Encounters

 The adventure plays out over three dances.
 During each one, the characters can decide whether they dance, mingle, watch the dancers, or engage in some other activity.
-(The [Manor map](https://media.dndbeyond.com/compendium-images/dmg/Bk0e1TBRN0uPvprV/map-12.08-manor.jpg) in [Appendix B](/sources/dnd/dmg-2024/maps#MapManor) can serve as a floor plan for the baron’s palace.)
-Each character has the opportunity to earn renown for the party (see "[Renown](/sources/dnd/dmg-2024/dms-toolbox#Renown)" in [chapter 3](/sources/dnd/dmg-2024)) by making a positive impression on whomever they’re interacting with—a potential Renown Score increase of 1 per character per dance.
+(The [Manor map](https://media.dndbeyond.com/compendium-images/dmg/Bk0e1TBRN0uPvprV/map-12.08-manor.jpg) in [Appendix B](/sources/dnd/dmg-2024/maps#MapManor) can serve as a floor plan for the baron's palace.)
+Each character has the opportunity to earn renown for the party (see "[Renown](/sources/dnd/dmg-2024/dms-toolbox#Renown)" in [chapter 3](/sources/dnd/dmg-2024)) by making a positive impression on whomever they're interacting with—a potential Renown Score increase of 1 per character per dance.
 These guests pay particular attention to the characters:

 * Cannifer is a **Satyr Revelmaster** who is used to being the center of attention at every ball he attends and is thus [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude) to the adventurers.
 * Darisis a [Friendly](/sources/dnd/free-rules/rules-glossary#FriendlyAttitude), fun-loving [Dryad](/monsters/16849-dryad) who wants to be seen dancing with all the adventurers.
 * Fidget is a playful [Pixie](/monsters/17192-pixie) who is [Indifferent](/sources/dnd/free-rules/rules-glossary#IndifferentAttitude) and pesters the adventurers with pranks throughout the evening, without causing any actual harm.
 * Granny Snailtongue is a [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude) [Green Hag](/monsters/16911-green-hag) who sees the adventurers as potentially useful tools.
 She offers to help them at every turn in hopes of putting them in her debt.
 * Raxas Albrethin is an arrogant, Chaotic Neutral drow [Mage](/monsters/4831023-mage) who is initially [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude) and wants to see the adventurers humiliated.
-However, once the characters’ Renown Score reaches 6, Raxas admits he misjudged them and becomes [Friendly](/sources/dnd/free-rules/rules-glossary#FriendlyAttitude).
+However, once the characters' Renown Score reaches 6, Raxas admits he misjudged them and becomes [Friendly](/sources/dnd/free-rules/rules-glossary#FriendlyAttitude).

 ***Rude Interruption.*** After the second dance, the ball is interrupted by a Neutral Evil [Hobgoblin Warlord](/monsters/17161-hobgoblin-warlord) named Varka, who is accompanied by a [Hobgoblin Captain](/monsters/17160-hobgoblin-captain) and five **Hobgoblin Warriors**.
-The hobgoblins are offended by the adventurers’ presence and attack them.
+The hobgoblins are offended by the adventurers' presence and attack them.
 If the characters defeat the hobgoblins, their Renown Score increases by 2.

 ***Conclusion.*** After three dances, the Baron of the Boreal Ball appears.
-If the party’s Renown Score is at least 6, he bestows on each character a Charm of the Boreal Ball.
+If the party's Renown Score is at least 6, he bestows on each character a Charm of the Boreal Ball.
 This charm (see "[Supernatural Gifts](/sources/dnd/dmg-2024/dms-toolbox#SupernaturalGifts)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)) allows a character who has it to cast the level 3 version of the [Ice Knife](/spells/2619171-ice-knife) spell.
 Once used, the Charm vanishes.
 Each character also earns a bonus 1,700 XP.